datacontroller/docs.datacontroller.io/docs/admin-services.md

 * [MPE_DATASTATUS_LIBS](/tables/mpe_datastatus_libs) - Frequently changing library attributes (such as size & number of tables)
 * [MPE_DATASTATUS_TABS](/tables/mpe_datastatus_tabs) - Frequently changing table attributes (such as size & number of rows)

+## Update Licence Key

+Whenever navigating Data Controller, there is always a hash (`#`) in the URL.
+To access the licence key screen, remove all content to the RIGHT of the hash and add the following string: `/licensing/update`.

+If you are using https protocol, you will have 2 keys (licence key / activation key).
+In http mode, there is just one key (licence key) for both boxes.